 Mid-Term Review Report

-The mid-term review will be undertaken at the time of the estimated mid-point implementation (April – May, 2021).
+The mid-term review will be undertaken at the time of the estimated mid-point implementation (April – May 2021).
 The review will be coordinated by the MoILHSA as well as the PIU and will be conducted with support of technical assistance to be engaged for this purpose.
 The review will be conducted within the agreed M&E framework and in consultation with the Bank.
 The report will include progress achieved in the implementation of the Project and measures recommended to ensure the achievement of the Project’s operation and development objectives during the remaining period.

-After receipt of the Mid-Term Review report, the Bank will assess project status and implementation progress, to date (including the PDOs), and jointly agree with the government on an implementation strategy for the remaining period of implementation.
+After receipt of the Mid-Term Review report, the World Bank will assess project status and implementation progress, to date (including the PDOs), and jointly agree with the government on an implementation strategy for the remaining period of implementation.
 This implementation strategy would reflect discussion regarding whether the revision of any project components, indicators, indicator targets, etc., would be needed in the project’s second phase.

 Implementation Completion and Results (ICR)